SaranshD/Bimodal-Emotion-Recognition-Project/README.md

 # Bimodal Emotion Recognition Project (using the MELD dataset)

-This project implements a multimodal emotion recognition system for conversational data using the MELD dataset.
+This project implements a bimodal emotion recognition system for conversational data using the MELD dataset.
 The model combines textual and acoustic information to classify emotions at the utterance level in multi-party dialogues.

 ## Overview